English Wine Week 27 May – 4 June 2017

-English Wine Week 2016 runs from 28 May to 5 June.
-The English Wine Producers website has the details of all the events planned around the country.
-Wineries, retailers, restaurants, and pubs are all involved.
-You can also order a free map showing the vineyards, and you may be surprised to find one near you!
+English Wine Week 2017 runs from 27 May to 4 June.
+The English Wine Producers website has the details of all the events planned.
+It involves wineries, retailers, restaurants, and pubs.
+You can also order a free map showing the vineyards.
+There will be one near you!

-In 1920, the last commercial vineyard in Britain was abandoned, finally ending a continuous period of wine growing and wine making started by the Romans.
+In 1920, the last commercial vineyard in Britain closed, finally ending a continuous period of wine growing and wine making started by the Romans and then continued by Monks.

-It must have been a sad day when Castell Coch in Wales gave up the unequal struggle and wine growing died.
-Monks had continued a British winemaking tradition.
-However, the abolition of the Monasteries, an unsuitable climate, and Britain’s emergence as a trading nation had sealed its fate.
-Quite simply, importing superior wines from France, Spain and Portugal was easier, cheaper and more profitable.
+It must have been a sad day when Castell Coch in Wales gave up the struggle.
+Wine growing in Britain died out.
+The abolition of the Monasteries, an unsuitable climate, and Britain’s emergence as a trading nation had long sealed its fate.
+Importing excellent wines from France, Spain and Portugal was easier, cheaper and more profitable.

-After the Second World War, vineyards were re-established in the south of England, but they remained precarious.
+After the Second World War, vineyards were re-established in the south of England.
+However, these were precarious economically, and many of the wines made were only of curiosity value.

 Gradually, new grape varieties, better techniques, and scientific research became available.
-Changes in tourism, wine drinking, and climate all meant that a fledgling industry became commercially viable.
+Changes in tourism, wine drinking, and climate all meant a fledgeling industry became commercially viable.

 Now home-grown wine is prospering, more so than at any time in the past.
 We make wines of which we can all be proud.

-The vines planted here were once German and French hybrids bred to produce ripe and healthy grapes despite our capricious damp climate.
-For example, you’ll find dry white wines made from Müller-Thurgau, Bacchus, Seyval Blanc and Reichensteiner, with reds made from Rondo, Triomphe, Regent, and Dornfelder.
-There are two dozen or so unusual varieties with unfamiliar names making good characterful wines.
+The first vines replanted here were German and French hybrids.
+These were bred to produce ripe and healthy grapes despite our capricious damp climate.
+For example, you’ll find dry white wines made from Müller-Thurgau, Bacchus, Seyval Blanc and Reichensteiner.
+Reds included Rondo, Triomphe, Regent, and Dornfelder.
+There are more than two dozen other unusual varieties with unfamiliar names.
+They make good characterful wines.

-However, as our climate has warmed, Pinot Noir and Chardonnay are being grown successfully in Britain for the first time.
-They now account for nearly half the vineyard area planted.
+However, Pinot Noir and Chardonnay are growing successfully in Britain for the first time.
+These two grape varieties now account for nearly half the vineyard area planted.
+Our climate has warmed.
+It’s now comparable with Champagne’s climate of 30 years ago.

 On the chalk downlands of southern England (which is the same chalk geology that is in Champagne) the result is exceptional sparkling wine.
-No wonder Champagne Taittinger have bought 170 acres of farmland near Canterbury.
+No wonder Taittinger and Vranken-Pommery are planting new vineyards in Kent and Hampshire.
 If it’s good enough for them, its good enough for me.

 Sparkling wine is our jewel in the crown.
-Over the last decade, Britfizz has picked up a slew of international awards and we are used to it beating Champagne when served blind.
-For me, Nyetimber (in Sussex) and Camel Valley (in Cornwall) lead the way, but there are plenty of rivals not far behind.
-There is an explosion of world-beaters.
+Over the last decade, Britfizz has picked up a slew of international awards and rivals Champagne.
+For me, Exton Park, Nyetimber and Camel Valley lead the way, but there are plenty of rivals not far behind.
+There is an explosion of world-beaters, with one million new vines in 2017.
+There are lots of wine choices, and stockists even include Waitrose, Marks and Spencer and Harvey Nichols.

 Support our English vineyards, especially during English Wine Week.
 There are 470 vineyards and 135 wineries across England and Wales.
 Many make a great day out; with wine tastings, sales of wine and local produce, and beautiful scenery.
-Some also have good restaurants.
-Just don’t be surprised by the abilities of the winemakers or the quality of the wines they make.
+Some also have good restaurants and make ideal wedding venues.
+The abilities of the winemakers and the quality of the wines they make will amaze you.

 There is plenty to be patriotic about, and I’ll be doing my bit to contribute to making it a success!